Evidence Informed Healthcare

 Charter for Evidence Informed Healthcare

-On the 31st July, 2017 an Evidence Informed Healthcare Charter was launched.
-The charter sets out the principles of evidence informed healthcare and the role of patients, providers, policy makers and librarians in enabling evidence in practice.
+The Evidence Informed Healthcare charter sets out the principles of evidence informed healthcare and the role of patients, providers, policy makers and librarians in enabling evidence in practice.

 Who is the charter for?